-The FRA is required to support a planning application to support a planning application for a single storey rear extension to an existing shop.
+The FRA is required to support a planning application to a two-storey side extension, single storey side extension, rear extension and associated alterations to an existing residential dwelling.

 Further details including drawings of the development plans are available in [Appendix 2](#).